 Here are two examples of a setup with:

 - Example 1: an account holder with one balance account linked to a payment instrument of type bankAccount.

 - Example 2: an account holder with two balance accounts, each linked to a respective payment instrument of type bankAccount.

 Before you can offer Adyen business bank accounts to your users, you must:

 - Ensure that your users are eligible for an Adyen business bank account:

-- They must be an organization or a sole proprietor operating in NL, BE, DE, or the UK.
+- They must be an organization or a sole proprietor operating in BE, DE, ES, FR, GB, NL or US.

-- Individuals associated with an organization or a sole proprietor must be tax residents in NL, BE, DE, or the UK.
+- Individuals associated with an organization or a sole proprietor must be tax residents in BE, DE, ES, FR, GB, NL or US.

 - They must provide additional required information for business bank accounts.